-Kearns hopes a new audience will find Edgar’s worth a first, and then a second look, and he plans to add new winning dishes to the regular menu.
+Kearns hopes a new audience will find the Waypoint and Edgar’s worth a first, and then a second look, and he plans to add new winning dishes to the regular menu.
 “Healthy food is here to stay.
 It’s the new norm.
 People’s eating habits have changed.
 They’re not eating as much meat.
 We’re making a gradual change to offer more options, like side dishes of maple glazed sweet potatoes with pecans and olive oil or butternut squash risotto with arborio rice.
 I might add some fried chicken at some point: that’s always a fan favorite.
 But never quail.
 Just never!”

 Or skip breakfast, go for a long walk (or play some golf) and then enjoy lunch at Edgar’s, where the classic clam chowder is always warming, the Monterey sand dabs are amazing, the truffle burger with black truffle and brie will sate even the deepest hunger and the Quail Club with chicken, bacon, avocado and fried egg on whole wheat toast is the true breakfast of champions.
 Need a health fix?
 The beet salad cannot be beat.
 Made with goat cheese parsnip puree, fresh herbs, porcini crumble, mache and arugula lettuce, it is dressed with orange balsamic vinegar and lemon olive oil.